-The milk of magnesia used in this demonstration is intended for laboratory use only; it has been stored with other non-food-grade laboratory chemicals and may not be used for human consumption.
+Milk of magnesia is intended for laboratory use only; it has been stored with other non-food-grade laboratory chemicals and is not meant for human consumption.
 Hydrochloric acid solution is toxic by ingestion and inhalation and is corrosive to skin and eyes.
 Universal indicator solution is an alcohol-based flammable solution.
-Avoid contact of all chemicals with eyes and skin.
 Wear chemical splash goggles, chemical-resistant gloves, and a chemical-resistant apron.
-Wash hands thoroughly with soap and water before leaving the laboratory.
 Please review current Material Safety Data Sheets for additional safety, handling, and disposal information.